Candy Alternatives for this Halloween

 - Add borax powder to 1 cup of water and stir until it dissolves.
 Set aside.

 Pour glue into a medium mixing bowl and add 1/2 C water.
-Add a few drops of food coloring until desired color is reached and then stir to mix glue solution until smooth.
+Add a few drops of food coloring until the desired color is reached and then stir to mix the glue solution until smooth.